sschoener/dots3/README.md

-This is a Match 3 game implemented using DOTS and entities in Unity.
+This is a Match 3 game implemented using DOTS and Entities in Unity.

+It works with Unity 2019.3.0f3.

 Notes:
  * The bulk of the code was written for a larger project and then surgically extracted, so there might be a few loose ends.